csqrs/onlinejamming/README.md

    * [ Butt ](https://danielnoethen.de/butt/)
    * [ Liquid Soap ](https://www.liquidsoap.info/)
 * Set up a server ([ Icecast ](https://icecast.org/) or [ Shoutcast ](https://www.shoutcast.com/))
+   * Or find one that will host your streams, like a community radio station.
 * Get someone else also to set up a stream to some server, doesn't have to be the same one.
 * Open your partner's stream in your browser
 * Jam along!